“Skating in Central Park” by Agnes Tait

-Agnes Tait was painter, artist, lithographer, book illustrator and muralist.
+Agnes Tait was a painter, artist, lithographer, book illustrator and muralist.
 She began work on “Skating in Central Park”, under the employment from the Public Works of Art Project (PWAP).
 This program employed artists, as part of the New Deal, during the Great Depression.
 The purpose of the program was:

 “to give work to artists”.